Shame

 Eve covers herself and lowers her head in shame in Rodin's Eve after the Fall.

-Shame is an unpleasant self-conscious emotion often associated with negative self-evaluation; motivation to quit; and feelings of pain, exposure, distrust, powerlessness, and worthlessness.
+Shame is an unpleasant self-conscious emotion associated with negative self-evaluation in relation to social norms and one's personal moral standards.
+It can generate feelings of pain, exposure, distrust, powerlessness, and worthlessness, which in turn may give rise to anger, denial, avoidance, reduced sensitivity to shame, and a tendency to externalize blame.

 Definition

 Shame is a discrete, basic emotion, described as a moral or social emotion that drives people to hide or deny their wrongdoings.

 Moral emotions are emotions that have an influence on a person's decision-making skills and monitors different social behaviors.
 The focus of shame is on the self or the individual with respect to a perceived audience.
 It can bring about profound feelings of deficiency, defeat, inferiority, unworthiness, or self-loathing.
 Our attention turns inward; we isolate from our surroundings and withdraw into closed-off self-absorption.
 Not only do we feel alienated from others but also from the healthy parts of ourselves.
+This inward focus can intensify self-criticism and contribute to further emotional distress.
 The alienation from the world leads to painful emotions and self-deprecating thoughts and inner anguish.

 Empirical research demonstrates that it is dysfunctional for the individual and group level.
 Shame can also be described as an unpleasant self-conscious emotion that involves negative evaluation of the self.
 Shame can be a painful emotion that is seen as a "...comparison of the self's action with the self's standards..." but may equally stem from comparison of the self's state of being with the ideal social context's standard.
+In Western, individualistic contexts, shame is often conceptualized as an internal failure of the self, whereas collectivist cultures may interpret shame as a relational emotion tied to maintaining social harmony or fulfilling obligations to family and community.
+In some East Asian settings, shame can be experienced vicariously, felt on behalf of one’s social group or family.
 According to Neda Sedighimornani, shame is relevant in several psychological disorders such as depression, phobia of social interactions, and even some eating disorders.

 Some scales of shame measure it to assess emotional states, whereas other shame scales are used to assess emotional traits or dispositions- shame proneness.
 "To shame" generally means to actively assign or communicate a state of shame to another person.
 Behaviors designed to "uncover" or "expose" others are sometimes used to place shame on the other person.
 Whereas, having shame means to maintain a sense of restraint against offending others (as with modesty, humility, and deference).
 In contrast to having shame is to have no shame; behaving without restraint, offending others, similar to other emotions like pride or hubris.
+This distinction between “having shame” and “being shamed” also function both as a social regulator and as a punitive tool within communities.